 Growing up in Virginia, I learned to love the ocean, the advance and retreat of waves on the shore, their bubbly whisper back to the boundless sea.
 I learned to love the call of the mourning dove, the song of the whippoorwill, violently, crashing summer thunderstorms that move in as slowly as they recede.
 My heart was captivated by the world around me, and I began following the inspiration to put pen to paper in the form of poetry by the time I was eleven.

 After graduating from college in 1997, I heeded a strong call to go west.
 With the exception of a year spent living in Hawaii, Boulder, Colorado has since been my home.
 Colorado introduced me to the kind of inner exploration I am drawn to do.
 I have participated in one or more ten day silent meditation retreats yearly since 2002, and am currently a student of shamanic healing work.

 Life and silence continue to be my greatest teachers.
-The boundary between the concept of self and other, and self and the eternal blurs as the source within teaches us about the subtler layers of reality, what we all inescapably are.
+The boundary between the mind-made concept of self and other, and self and the universal blurs as the source within teaches us about the subtler layers of reality, what we all inescapably are.
 That oneness, that exquisite vast ocean from which we arise and take form.
 To know our infinite nature, we must turn our eyes inward.

 I am blessed to live in the foothills of Boulder, Colorado, with my beloved husband.

 As the late Max Ehrmann said, with all its shams, drudgery, and broken dreams, it is still a beautiful world.
 I say an exquisitely beautiful world.